dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/binding.md

 The following example component:

-* Does ***not*** inherit from <xref:Microsoft.AspNetCore.Components.Forms.InputBase%601>.
+* Doesn't inherit from <xref:Microsoft.AspNetCore.Components.Forms.InputBase%601>.
 The component takes full control of input processing, including binding, callbacks, and validation.
 The component can be used inside or outside of a Blazor form (<xref:Microsoft.AspNetCore.Components.Forms.EditForm>).
 * Takes boolean input from a checkbox.
 * Changes the background color if the checkbox is checked.